DanielaTomas/FEUP-LDTS/docs/README.md

 ### Field
 #### Problem in Context:
-Since our game is a GUI our first concern was how the structure woul look like.
+Since our game is a GUI our first concern was how the structure would look like.

 #### The Pattern:
 We used the **_Strategy Pattern_** that defines a family of algorithms, encapsulate each one, and make them interchangeable.

 #### Implementation:
-Regarding the implementtaion at the moment we have:
+Regarding the implementation at the moment we have:

 ![Structure field drawio-2 drawio](https://user-images.githubusercontent.com/93272180/148604210-081d7006-6598-45a3-8053-c01a1eaa60e0.png)